If you’ve been offered a settlement agreement, you may be thinking “What now?”

 Although the law requires you to get legal advice at the point of signing, if you’ve already reached an agreement in principle with your employer, it will be much more difficult to improve the settlement agreement at a later date.

-We recommend that you obtain legal advice straight away.
 Many solicitors offer a free initial consultation on a settlement agreement and you should take advantage of that.

 Your solicitor will be able to advise you on factors such as: